64bit/async-openai/async-openai/README.md

   - [x] Microsoft Azure Endpoints
   - [x] Models
   - [x] Moderations
-- Non-streaming requests are retried with exponential backoff when [rate limited](https://platform.openai.com/docs/guides/rate-limits) by the API server.
+- All requests including form submissions (except SSE streaming) are retried with exponential backoff when [rate limited](https://platform.openai.com/docs/guides/rate-limits) by the API server.
 - Ergonomic Rust library with builder pattern for all request objects.

 **Note on Azure OpenAI Service**:  `async-openai` primarily implements OpenAI APIs, and exposes same library for Azure OpenAI Service too.
 In reality Azure OpenAI Service provides only subset of OpenAI APIs.